kaltura/developer-platform/assets/markdown/generated/dropFolderXmlBulkUpload.dropFolderXml.md

 <span class="child-element-description"><xs:documentation xmlns:xs="http://www.w3.org/2001/XMLSchema">
 									The type of the new entry.<br>
 									Only the MEDIA_CLIP (= 1) type is supported for XML ingestion.<br>
-									This option is used only when applying an &#x201C;Add&#x201D; Action.
+									This option is used only when applying an “Add” Action.
 								</xs:documentation></span><br>
 </td>
 <td>Yes</td>